Many health insurance premiums are tax-deductible, including the ones you pay for Medicare.

 If so, you can deduct even more from your taxes.

 Your healthcare deductions work differently if you’re self-employed.
-Self-employed beneficiaries can deduct their premiums before taxes.
-This is known as an “above the line” deduction.
+Self-employed beneficiaries can deduct their premiums before taxes, which is known as an “above-the-line” deduction.

-Taking out premiums before taxes lowers your AGI, which can allow you to deduct even more medical expenses.
-Plus, the IRS allows you to deduct your Medicare premiums pretax for your spouse as well.
+Taking out premiums before taxes lowers your AGI, allowing you to deduct even more medical expenses.
+Plus, the IRS also allows you to deduct your Medicare premiums pretax for your spouse.

 You’re considered self-employed if you own a business that earns income, even if you’re a sole proprietor.

-For most people, deducting premiums pretax means serious tax savings, but that might not be the case in all situations.
-You can choose to not deduct your premiums pretax and instead deduct them as itemized Schedule A deductions at tax time.
+Deducting premiums pretax means serious tax savings for many people, but that might not be true in all situations.
+You can choose not to deduct your premiums pretax and instead deduct them as itemized Schedule A deductions at tax time.

-If you’re self-employed, you can use online tools to see what taxes would be like with pretax versus itemized deductions.
+If you’re self-employed, you can use online tools to compare your taxes with pretax versus itemized deductions.

-If you’re still working for an employer but have Medicare, you can use Schedule A to deduct your premiums.
 You can itemize all your medical expenses, including premiums.
-The same AGI rules will apply, no matter your income source.
+The same AGI rules apply regardless of your income source.

 You can deduct your Medicare premiums in a few steps.
-It’s important to take your time on each step to make sure you don’t miss out on any tax savings.
+It’s important to take your time at each step to ensure you don’t miss out on any tax savings.

 Here are the steps for discovering the amount you can deduct for your healthcare expenses: